-RBI Basel III guidelines allow following credit risk mitigants to be recognized for regulatory capital purposes under the comprehensive approach
+RBI Basel III guidelines allow following credit risk mitigants to be recognized for regulatory capital purposes under the comprehensive approach.

 - Eligible financial collateral which included cash (deposited with the Bank), gold, securities issued by Central and State governments, Kisan Vikas Patra, National Savings Certificate, life insurance policies, certain debt securities rated by a recognised credit rating agencies, mutual fund units. - On balance sheet netting, which is confined to loans and advances and deposits where banks have legally enforceable netting arrangements, involving specific lien with proof of documentation. - Guarantees where these are direct, explicit, irrevocable and unconditional.
-Further, the eligible guarantors would comprise: - Sovereigns, sovereign entities stipulated as per Basel II guidelines, banks and primary dealers with a lower risk weight than the counterparty; - > other entities rated AA (-) or better each facility are reviewed annually to confirm the fair value of collateral and to ensure there is no impediment to realisation.
-The fair value of collateral will be its realisable value net of realisation costs.
+Further, the eligible guarantors would comprise : - Sovereigns, sovereign entities stipulated as per Basel II guidelines, banks and primary dealers with a lower risk weight than the counterparty.

+other entities rated AA (-) or better.